 But what if it were blue, with flowers, and feminine and classy fonts?
 Huh?
 Huh?
 Ya get me? *elbow nudge*

 Words and visuals are the two pillars of branding and you need consistency in both — one without the other means “the other” will have to work a billion times harder.
 Why you wanna work so hard?

 You’ll want to create a consistent visual style for everything people see wherever they interact with you.
 You’ll also want to be mindful of what you say (what’s your brand message? what do you do and why should people care?) and how you say it — your brand tone.

 Visual cues are incredibly powerful for brand recognition, so let’s start there…

 I know everybody’s always saying that design doesn’t hold a candle to copy, but if you want to get noticed and be remembered, you actually need both.
 When it comes to context-dependent memory, copy doesn’t hold a candle to brand visuals. *score one for design, at last!*

 Having inconsistent visuals makes the process of nurturing trust and becoming remembered a nightmare.
 You’ll be introducing yourself to them for the first time every single time.

 If your brand visuals start to feel a little repetitive and boring for you, that means you’re doing it right

-Those “hey, maybe!” customers are out there and they may not be at the stage of awareness where they’re able to remember you by name recognition alone.
+Those “maybe someday!” customers are out there and they may not be at the stage of awareness where they’re able to remember you by name recognition alone.